The winter school holidays are the perfect time to explore Ipswich, the weather is perfect for being outdoors in the day time with bright sunny days.

-Here you can take to the skies in a hot air balloon, visit the birthplace of rail, (The Workshops Rail Museum), cuddle some adorable farm yard animals and catch a live show.
+In Ipswich you can fill in the holidays by taking to the skies in a hot air balloon, visiting the birthplace of rail, (Queensland Museum Rail Workshops) or cuddling some adorable farmyard animals.

-Here are a few of the top activities that need to be on your family’s holiday checklist from December 16 to January 21.
+Here are a few of the top activities that need to be on your family’s holiday checklist from Saturday 28 June until Sunday 13 July.

 What’s on in Ipswich Central